22940dev/hugo-frameview/content/likes.md

 > Life's about the journey not the destination.

+> A journey of a thousand miles begins with a single step.

 > The trick is to live life in a constant state of departure, while always arriving.
 It saves on hellos and goodbyes.

+> If you live for money, that is all you will get out of it.

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.